 Khelo India Youth Games conclude with colourful closing ceremony, Maharashtra champions

-The third edition of the Khelo India Youth Games came to a close on Wednesday with a glitzy ceremony, with Maharashtra being adjudged as the champion team with 256 medals, including 78 gold.
-During the 13-day sporting extravaganza, Maharashtra won its second Khelo India Youth Games (KIYG) trophy in a row by grabbing 78 gold, 77 silver, and 101 bronze medals.
+The third edition of the Khelo India Youth Games came to a close on Wednesday with a colourful ceremony, with Maharashtra being adjudged as the champion team with 256 medals, including 78 gold.
+After 13 days of intense competition, Maharashtra won its second Khelo India Youth Games (KIYG) trophy in a row by grabbing 78 gold, 77 silver and 101 bronze medals.

 Haryana came second with 200 medals (68 gold, 60 silver, 72 bronze), followed by Delhi at third with 122 medals (39 gold, 36 silver, 47 bronze).
 "You made us proud.
 You made Guwahati and Assam famous in the world map by coming and joining the Khelo India Youth Games.
 I thank you from the core of my heart," Assam Chief Minister Sarbananda Sonowal said during the closing ceremony.

-"Our target is the Olympic podium.
-We want to achieve a maximum number of medals in Olympics and that is the aim of our Prime Minister Narendra Modi," he added.
-Assam Finance Minister Himanta Biswa Sarma said his government is continuously working to make the state the sports capital of the country.
+"Our target is Olympic podium.
+We want to achieve maximum number of medals in Olympics and that is the aim of our Prime Minister Narendra Modi," he added.
+Union Sports Minister Kiren Rijiju, Assam’s Hon'ble Finance Minister said, "I am confident that from among this year's winners will emerge our future champions who will represent India at international events and even at the Olympics, in the 2024 and 2028 Olympics.
+Our motto has been to provide the best facilities and a world class experience to athletes at the Khelo India Games."

-"We have been developing infrastructure in the field of sports.
-Assam government is developing 52 new stadiums across the state at an expenditure of Rs 520 crore," he informed.
-Along with the Assam ministers, Union Minister of State for Food Processing Rameswar Teli was also present during the closing ceremony, marked by a spectacular performance by Chinese Wushu martial artists.
+During ceremony, Assam showcased its rich cultural heritage in a crisp and beautiful show, led by a Modern Creative Dance performance by Aimee Baruah, directed by Asim.
+Before a range of local performers hit the stage, Chinese martial artists mesmerized the audience with their speed, power and elegance.
+They were specially flown in to mark the 70th year of the India-China friendship.

+Performances by Tarulata Kutum with Missing Dancers, Sajan Nayak with Jhumuir Dancers and a solo by Babita Sharma set the mood for the evening.
+Popular Assamese singer Jitul Sonowal too charmed everybody with his mellifluous songs.
+In between, Krishnamoni Chutiya performed the Bihu Song which was beautifully choreographed by Pankaj Engiti, to the delight of the local fans.

 Close to 6,800 athletes from 37 states and union territories competed across 20 sports disciplines in Khelo India Youth Games, which began on January 10.